-Houston-Galveston Region: Implementing a Plan to Protect Recreational Uses
+Houston-Galveston Region Bacteria Implementation Group: Implementing a Plan to Protect Recreational Uses

 Watch the BIG video on YouTube.
-For three years, a 31-member group known as the Bacteria Implementation Group or the BIG, met every month to develop a plan to improve water quality in the Houston-Galveston area as part of this TMDL project.
-The BIG is a diverse group of committed and concerned folks, representing a cross-section of professionals and concerned citizens from many disciplines.
-The BIG Implementation Plan was approved by the TCEQ in January of 2013.
-The group continues to work for better quality water in the 2,200 square-mile area covered by their plan.
+The BIG is a diverse group of committed and concerned folks, representing a cross-section of concerned citizens from many disciplines.
+The group works for better quality water in the 2,200 square-mile area covered by their plan.

 The road map for restoring water quality